innofactororg/bicep-action/README.md

       # Default: westeurope
       location: westeurope

       # The deployment scope.
-Accepted values: tenant, mg, sub, group.
+Accepted: tenant, mg, sub, group.
       #
       # Default: sub
       scope: sub

-      # The management group id to create deployment at.
-Only required when scope is mg.
+      # Management group to create deployment at for mg scope.
       #
       # Default: ''
       management_group:

-      # The resource group to create deployment at.
-Only required when scope is group.
+      # Resource group to create deployment at for group scope.
       #
       # Default: ''
       resource_group:

-      # Only required when scope is group.
-Accepted values: Complete, Incremental.
+      # Required for group scope.
+Complete or Incremental.
       #
       # Default: 'Incremental'
       deployment_mode: Incremental

+      # The template address.
+      #
-      # The path or URI to the template or Bicep file or a template spec resource id.
+      # A path or URI to the template / Bicep file or a template spec resource id.
       #
       # Default: main.bicep
       code_template: main.bicep